Hermann-web/blog/docs/blog/posts/code-practises/software-licences.md

 They allow anyone to use, modify, distribute, and sell the software with few restrictions.
 Though you're not obligated to share modifications, distributing in source code form implies sharing.
 Here are the most common exemples.

-- __MIT License:__:
+=== ":octicons-file-code-16: `MIT License:`"

     - Allows users `U1` to use, modify, and distribute (release to user `U2`) the software ( which a part is a derivative from `U0` work) for any purpose, including commercial use, without having to share ( to user `U2`) their modifications or contributions
     - Essentially, it offers considerable freedom.

-- __Apache License / Microsoft Public License (Ms-PL):__:
+=== ":octicons-file-code-16: `Apache License / Microsoft Public License (Ms-PL)`"

     - Permits users `U1` to use, modify, and distribute the software without having to share their modifications with `U2`
     - Requires users to provide attribution (a mention of the original author' name `U0`) and a copy of the license when distributing the software to `U2`.
     - Includes a patent license, ensuring users won't be sued for patents related to the software.
     - So basically, keep the original author's name and no patent (warranties) problem

-- __BSD License:__:
+=== ":octicons-file-code-16: `BSD License`"

     - Allows redistribution and modification
     - Requires that the original copyright notice and disclaimer be retained.
     - Essentially, it ensures the original author (`U0` or `U1`) are not legally responsible for any issues arising from User `U2`'s use.

 ### Copyleft Licenses